 - Cross Timbers Golf Course - Course is open to the public with strict guidelines.

 - Azle Memorial Library - re-opened to the public on May 15 with modified operating procedures to ensure the safety of visitors and the employees.
-Library hours have been modified - Monday, Wednesday, Thursday, Fridays from 11 am - 3 pm and Tuesdays from 2:30 - 6:30 pm.
+Library hours have been modified - Monday, Wednesday, Fridays from 11 am - 5 pm and Tuesdays and Thursdays from 2 pm - 7 pm.
 Details regarding new operating procedures here.

 - Azle Municipal Court - has resumed court appearances and hearings.
 Payments may still be made by phone at 817-444-2541 as well as online at www.trafficpayment.com.
 If you have a court hearing, you will be notified by mail or phone of the scheduled date.
 If you need assistance with your case, please contact one of the following court personnel: